When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 Is blood sugar over 400 always an emergency?

-While highly concerning, a reading over 400 mg/dL is not always an immediate life-or-death emergency.
-However, it absolutely becomes a critical, life-threatening situation if it is accompanied by vomiting, deep confusion, or the presence of high ketones.
+While highly concerning, a reading over 400 mg/dL is not always an immediate emergency.
+In clinical experience, many patients tolerate this temporarily.
+However, it absolutely becomes a critical, life-threatening situation if you experience frequent vomiting, deep confusion, or high ketones.
+Always contact your healthcare provider immediately if these severe symptoms accompany high numbers.

 What blood sugar level causes coma?

-There is no exact threshold, but blood sugars consistently dropping below 40 mg/dL can easily cause a hypoglycemic coma.
-Conversely, extreme highs pushing above 600 mg/dL can trigger a hyperosmolar coma due to severe brain dehydration.
+There is no single universal threshold for everyone.
+However, blood sugar dropping consistently below 40 mg/dL starves your brain of energy, easily causing a hypoglycemic coma.
+Conversely, extreme highs pushing above 600 mg/dL can trigger a dangerous hyperosmolar coma.
+Due to severe cellular dehydration, your brain simply shuts down to protect itself during these extremes.

 Can non-diabetics get dangerous low blood sugar?